ethcluj/conf-app/README.md

 # ETHCluj Conference App

 The official ETHCluj conference application with backend and UI components.
-This application provides conference schedule, speaker information, and other event details.
+This application provides conference schedule, speaker information, and other event details for the ETHCluj 2025 conference.

 ## Features